 Whether they’re activists, pop culture celebrities, artists or business leaders, these men and women are helping make the world a richer, more diverse place

-A hotelier, filmmaker, pop diva and internet superstar on Asia’s Most Influential list are among the bright lights working toward more acceptance and greater understanding of the LGBTQIA+ community.
-They help pass landmark laws as social activists, create inclusive spaces as community leaders, or break biases as creative champions.
-By fighting for equality, they also give hope to LGBTQIA+ people who need to see more of themselves in the world.
-Through their different platforms, they help shape a brighter world where everyone can express their authentic selves without fear or discrimination.
+A hotelier, a filmmaker, a pop diva, an actress and a social media superstar from Asia’s Most Influential are among the bright lights championing acceptance and understanding of the LGBTQ+ community.
+Working in different industries, they contribute to landmark legislation as social activists, create inclusive spaces as community leaders and challenge biases as creative trailblazers.
+By fighting for equality, these LGBTQ+ icons and allies are not only fostering greater visibility and acceptance but also shaping a future where everyone can express their authentic selves without fear of judgment or discrimination.

 Glen Goei, co-artistic director, Wild Rice Singapore (Singapore)